zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 Identifying Investors
 =====================

+Investors must be identified by a registrar before they can send or receive tokens.
+This identity data is then used to apply further checks against investor limits and accreditation requirements.

 .. method:: IssuingEntity.setRegistrar(address _registrar, bool _allowed)

     Associates or removes a :ref:`kyc-registrar`.

-    Investors must be identified before they can send or receive tokens.
     Before a transfer is completed, each associated registrar is called to check which IDs are associated to the transfer addresses.

     The address => ID association is stored within IssuingEntity.
 If a registrar is later removed it is impossible for another registrar to return a different ID for the address.